Last updated on August 25th, 2021 at 02:21 pm

 Failed Fact Checks

-- None to date.
+- None in the Last 5 years.
 Fact-checkers use them as a resource.

 Overall, we rate Know Your Meme Least Biased based on minimal political editorializing.
 We also rate them High for factual reporting based on being a resource for fact-checkers investigating the origins of memes and other viral content.
 (D. Van Zandt 8/17/2017) Updated (8/25/2021)